Skip to main content

 You can program your devices using IFTTT (if this, then that) commands.
 IFTTT functionality means that one device performs an action any time another device performs a separate action.
 For example, you might program your thermostat to cool your home to 68 degrees whenever your garage door opens.

-Smart integrations can even save money on energy bills.
+Smart home integrations can even save money on energy bills.
 For example, you can program your AC to shut off when you leave for work in the morning and for it to turn on around half an hour before you get home.
-That way, you can make sure your home is comfortable, and you don’t waste electricity while no one’s home.
+That way, you can make sure your home is comfortable without wasting electricity while no one’s home.

 What equipment should you use?